bapjss19/REU_2022_FINN/README.md

 For Emily's Quant XOR Network:

 Emily's model results in a loss stuck at 0.25 from the first 1000 epochs.
-This may be due to setting the weight_bit_width = 2, which is in line 134-136.
+This may be due to setting the weight_bit_width = 2, which is in lines 134-136 in "Quant XOR NETWORK.ipynb".